needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/xri-settings.md

 ### Interaction Simulator Settings

-These settings control the [Interaction Simulator](xref:xri-xr-interaction-simulator-overview), which you can install from the Package Manager window with the [XR Device Simulator](xref:xri-samples-xr-device-simulator) sample.
+These settings control the [XR Interaction Simulator](xref:xri-xr-interaction-simulator-overview) and the [XR Device Simulator (Legacy)](xref:xri-samples-xr-device-simulator), which are package samples that you can [install](xref:xri-installation#installing-samples) from the Package Manager window.

 * **Use XR Interaction Simulator in scenes**